Texas declares measles outbreak over

 “I want to highlight the tireless work of the public health professionals across the state who contributed to the containment of one of the most contagious viruses," Shuford said in a statement.

-Measles is a highly contagious virus that causes a rash, respiratory symptoms and can cause severe complications or death.
-It is prevented by the measles, mumps and rubella vaccine, which is recommended for young kids before they start school.
+Measles causes a rash and respiratory symptoms that can lead to severe complications or death.
+It is prevented by the measles, mumps and rubella vaccine, which is required for most young kids before they start school.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.